Data-assimilated model-informed reinforcement learning: Test case: Kuramoto-Sivashinsky equation

 \subsection{The environment model}

 Since true state of the system is assumed unknown, we use surrogate models to approximate the underlying dynamics of the environment.
 We test the DA-MIRL framework on a physics-based model (\S~\ref{sec:model_truncated}) and a data-driven (\S~\ref{sec:model_esn}) model.
+The framework is applicable across the spectrum of modelling choices, from purely physics-based to purely data-driven, where hybrid modelling approaches can also be explored.
 The model prediction of the true state at time $t_k$, denoted by $\hat{\vect{u}}_k$, is corrected with observations $\vect{o}_k$, as detailed in \S~\ref{sec:da}.